 The types of issues that could lead to a dismissal, reduction, or acquittal in your charges include:

 - Blood testing incorrectly administered (plasma tested only)

 - Weather conditions that may have contributed to the accident

 - Faulty accident investigation identifying the wrong party as responsible

 - Police errors in any aspect of the case

 - Lab errors when testing breath or blood evidence

 - Errors in chain of custody of blood sample

 - Medical conditions impacting BAC test results

-If you have been charged with a DUI or DUI causing injury, you should speak to a criminal defense attorney as soon as possible.
+If you have been charged with a DUI or DUI causing injury in North County, you should speak to a criminal defense attorney as soon as possible.
 These charges are serious and, if you are convicted, can have a drastic impact on your freedom and reputation.
-A qualified attorney from jD LAW, P.C. with years of experience can help protect your rights and give you the best chance of a successful outcome.
+A qualified attorney from jD Law Criminal Defense Attorneys with years of experience can help protect your rights and give you the best chance of a successful outcome.
 Call us at (760) 630-2000 to speak to a San Diego DUI attorney today.